tn74/MTurkAnnotationTool/readme.md

 - Powerplant: Polygon
 - Lamp Post: Point
 - Tree: Polygon
-Feel free to use the existing helpfiles as templates when making your own or make your own from scratch!
+- Feel free to use the existing helpfiles as templates when making your own or make your own from scratch!

 ***

 ### How Does It Work?

 #### Some Terms:
-	- **Hit Batch**: A group of HITs that go together because they were all created together during a single run of ASCRIPT_begin.py.
+ --folder__Hit Batch: __ A group of HITs that go together because they were all created together during a single run of ASCRIPT_begin.py.
 All the HITs in one hit batch will be for images inside the same subfolder of toWeb/images and will be published at roughly the same time
+ --folder__Condensing: __ This refers to the process of combining all the annotations made by different users into one JSON and associated image.
+For example, if 3 people independently annotated a powerplant on the same image, the condensing process would put all three polygons on the same image.

 ##### Publishing Hits
 1. Place images you would like to annotate in a folder inside ```toWeb/images/```